Sir Henry Bruce, 3rd Baronet: Career

-He was Lord Lieutenant of County Londonderry from 1877 to 1907, and was sworn of the Privy Council of Ireland in 1889.
+He was Lord Lieutenant of County Londonderry from 1877 to 1907, and Honorary Colonel of the Londonderry Militia (later 9th Brigade, North Irish Division, Royal Artillery) from 1878.
+He was sworn of the Privy Council of Ireland in 1889.

-His brother Lloyd Stuart Bruce, b.
-1829 was the father of Edith Agnes Kathleen Bruce, the wife of Robert Falcon Scott.
+Personal life

+In 1842 he married Marianne Margaret Clifton (d 1891), daughter of Sir Juckes Granville Juckes-Clifton, 8th Baronet of Clifton Hall, Nottingham.
+Together, they were the parents of: